mjedmonds/CS230-node-event-loop/README.md

-# Node-Callback-Tracing
+# Lumberjack.js
-Mechanism to inject log of callbacks triggered by events in Node.js
+Mechanism to insert log of callbacks triggered by events in Node.js

 ### Install
 ```